 Okay Glass, Google the LinkedIn profile of (name of company).

 You could then research basic information about them, and find out if anyone you know works there already.
 If it all sounds good, you could email your CV there and then, all without ever once having to sit down at a desk, open a laptop or even take your phone out of your pocket – pretty impressive!

 Then, say you’re on the bus on the way to the office for the interview, feeling a bit anxious and looking for something to get you pumped and fired up before you go in:

 Okay Glass, search YouTube for Chariots of Fire final scene!

 Job done.
 You’re ready to take on the world.

 4) Advertising jobs:

-Employers could also utilise Google Glass in exciting and new ways too.
-Could it become the norm for some companies to create ‘a day in the life’ videos, where a Glass wearer films the working environment and introduces the staff, so candidates would be able get a sense of the place they would be working before they apply?
+Employers could also utilize Google Glass in exciting and new ways too.
+Could it become the norm for some companies to create ‘a day in the life’ videos, where a Glass wearer films the working environment and introduces the staff, so candidates would be able to get a sense of the place they would be working before they apply?
 If an office environment was particularly unique, or you had a company culture you were keen to show off, this would be a great way to showcase that.

 Whatever the outcome, it’ll be interesting to see what social media looks like in a year’s time.
 The industry is changing so fast at the moment, and Google Glass looks like it could move the speed of progress up to a whole new gear.